What is Autism Spectrum Disorder (ASD)?

 How many people have autism?
-1 in 88 people have autism.

 The Autism Centre of the South Shore was established in 2009 to advance the personal development, equal opportunity and participation of people with autism in a safe, respectful and supportive community.

 As of March 2018 there is a signed partnership between Autism Nova Scotia and South Shore Regional Centre for Education.
 We continue to work together to provide quality professional development on autism, helping families navigate the system, and promoting programs/supports available.